 Building on its traditional strength in international and European law and to further international exchange in the study of law, the Faculty of Law of the University of Göttingen has established a doctoral programme entitled Public International Law: Human Rights – International Economic and Environmental Law – International Criminal Law to provide outstanding young graduates in international law with an opportunity to receive additional training along with writing their dissertation with the advice of the three supervisors, namely professors Kai Ambos, Andreas Paulus and Peter-Tobias Stoll.
 The three year programme includes classes in the different areas of international law as well as a variety of courses organized by the Göttingen Graduate School of Social Sciences.
 Starting in fall 2018, the programme will accept candidates annually.

 The programme and the various options which cover a broad range of subjects are described on this webpage.
-The next call for applications will open from December 2018 until March 2019.
+The next call for applications will be open from December 2019 until March 2020.

 Additional information and requirements for a DAAD scholarship are available here.